Chethandc2014/swagger-wiki/java-jax-rs.md

 if you, for instance, had your REST api on /api, you would have `http://localhost:8080/api` in the `swagger.api.basepath` and `/api/*` in your `url-pattern` config.

 You should be able to add APIs now.
-This is done by annotating your APIs like this:
+This is done by making them inherit `JavaHelp` and annotating your APIs like this:

 ```java
 @Path("/pet.json")